-i) Report of Laboratory experiments ---

-- 1) Plate Load Test,

-- 2) Standard Penetration Test,

-- 3) Cone Penetration Test,

-- 4) Field Vane Shear Test,

-- 5) Geophysical Methods , Reports of subsurface explorations, Interpretation of results of field and laboratory tests

-- ii) Stability analysis of slopes using software

-iii) Visit reports of minimum two site visits, exploring the field aspects for various subjects

-- iv) Report on atleast one patent with its details studied in any subject of the semester. - v) Technical review and critique of a research article/paper on any of the topics related to the subjects learnt in semester-II
+- i) Report of Laboratory experiments as per relevant IS Code ---- - 1) Plate Load Test, - 2) Standard Penetration Test, - 3) Cone Penetration Test, - 4) Field Vane Shear Test, - 5) Geophysical Methods , Reports of subsurface explorations, Interpretation of results of field and laboratory tests (IS 1892:1970) - ii) Stability analysis of slopes using software - iii) Visit reports of minimum two site visits, exploring the field aspects for various subjects - iv) Report on atleast one patent with its details studied in any subject of the semester. - v) Technical review and critique of a research article/paper on any of the topics related to the subjects learnt in semester-II

-University of Pune M.E.
-(Civil) (Geotechnical Engineering)--2013Course Semester II 1Credit =15 Hrs.
-501131-Seminar - I
+M.E.
+(Civil) (Geotechnical Engineering)--2017Course Semester II 1Credit =15 Hrs.
+501132-Seminar - I